mobxjs/mobx/docs/refguide/api.md

 Usage: `extendObservable(target, properties, decorators?, options?)`.

-For each key/value pair in each `properties` a (new) observable property will be introduced on the target object.
+For each key/value pair in each `properties` a (new) observable property will be introduced on the target object if the property does not already exist on the target object.
+If the property does exist, it will be made observable.
 This can be used in constructor functions to introduce observable properties without using decorators.
 If a value of the `properties` is a getter function, a _computed_ property will be introduced.